Remove the Background from a Picture in PowerPoint without Cropping

 Remove Background appears on the Picture Tools Format or Picture Format tab in the Ribbon:

-To remove the background of a picture with the Remove Background tool:
+To remove the background from a picture using the Remove Background tool:

 - Select a picture with the background you want to remove.

 - Click the Picture Tools Format or Picture Format tab in the Ribbon.